statsfm/support-docs/docs/import/streaming-history.md

 :::

-When you have your extracted .JSON files ready, click the _Upload_ button.
-Then, select the `endsong.json` files.
+When you have your extracted .JSON files ready, go to [stats.fm/import](https://stats.fm/import), login and click the _Import a new file_ button.
+Then, select your first `endsong.json` file.
 You have to upload files one by one.

-After clicking _Upload_, your file will be sent to the Spotistats servers.
+After clicking selecting the file, your file will be sent to the Spotistats servers to be processed.
+This can take a few minutes.
+Meanwhile you can already upload your next file.

 ![Step 8 image](./step-8.png)